Brown-Finnis' World Cup quarter-final predictions

 The atmosphere here is incredible and I'd love to see Australia win, just so it carries on.

-It is is going to be very close, but I reckon Caitlin Forde will win a penalty and Stephanie Catley will put that away for the hosts.
+It is is going to be very close, but I reckon Caitlin Foord will win a penalty and Stephanie Catley will put that away for the hosts.
 Sam Kerr will come on again too, and she just has to score at some point in her home tournament - this game would be a good time for that to happen.

 Brown-Finnis' prediction: 2-1 after extra time